DaSalba/Image2GB/README.md

 **A3:** The image is too complex, and the plugin warned you when you exported
         it.
 As I explained above, GB only supports up to 256 unique tiles.
+        Search for "Game Boy tile overlap hack" to see how to get past that limit.